 The gift of time.

-Different schedules, different priorities – we’re all familiar with these.
+Different schedules, different priorities.
 Sunday, at least, is usually all that is left in our calendars to catch up with our families.
 We managed to say good morning and good night, but we have neglected the moments in between.
 Now, we are on our screens, but never alone.
 Now is a chance for togetherness.
 Coffee never tasted so good until we shared a cup with our parents while working.
-And with the young ones, tap on the back for a job well done.
 Even pets are instant stress relievers clinging onto us as we labored over a pile of paperwork.
 “Ohana – nobody gets left behind.”

 These remote-working tips may come handy: